zoisite-rb/zoisite-rb/guides/source/ruby_on_rails_guides_guidelines.md

 necessarily relevant to the understanding.
 It can point you to another guide or
 website:

-TIP: To learn more about routing, see [Rails Routing from the Outside In]( routing.html).
+TIP: To learn more about routing, see [Zoisite Routing from the Outside In]( routing.html).

 Or show a helpful command to see more options to dig deeper: